apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

 Requirements on the KVM hosts
 -----------------------------

 The CloudStack agent does not install the virt-v2v binary as a dependency.
-The virt-v2v binary must be installed manually on KVM hosts, or the migration will fail
+The virt-v2v binary must be installed manually on KVM hosts, or the migration will fail.

 The virt-v2v output (progress) is logged in the CloudStack agent logs, to help administrators track the progress on the Instance conversion processes.
 The verbose mode for virt-v2v can be enabled by adding the following line to /etc/cloudstack/agent/agent.properties and restart cloudstack-agent: